 You can deactivate them if you only want to load models from elsewhere, but as long as these standard directories exist LiveTraffic will make sure they show up in the list.

-When "Auto Load" is selected, then models from this path a loaded on startup.
+With "Auto Load" enabled, models from this path are loaded on startup.